 Traditional Chinese Medicine says that your body, mind, and soul are all connected.
 It reflects on the fact that if you feel good you are in a better mood.
 Conversely, if you feel depressed, then you will have trouble getting up and moving.
 Meditation is a whole body approach to this issue.
 If you can clear your mind, you can process your thoughts and refocus them in a positive way.
 You can use meditation to refocus your mind and lift the fog that seems to come with pregnancy.
 Sometimes this can help to calm fears and even make labor easier.
 Meditation does take some practice.
 It can be hard to clear your mind completely, but once you learn the technique, everything goes so much easier.

 Come On and Move

 Staying active while pregnant is so important.
 In the early months it can help to ease morning sickness, reduce swelling, and help you to feel better.
 In the second trimester, it can help to ease the aches that comes with stretching muscles.
 At the end of your pregnancy, physical exercise can help your labor, it can ease braxton hick contractions, and reduce muscle fatigue so that you can sleep better at night.
-If you want to keep your vaginal health , you must exercise regularly even after childbirth.
+If you want to maintain your vaginal health , you must exercise regularly even after childbirth.
 Talk to your doctor about the amount of exercise you can do, but never do anything that is uncomfortable.
 Yoga is great for the pregnant body.
 It can help to relieve the aches and refocus energy that is locked away in joints and pressure points.
 Being active can be the key to help you get that pre baby body in weeks instead of months or years.